New Jersey Department of Health Office of Emergency Medical Services 2026

 2. Begin by entering the student's name in the designated fields: First, Middle Initial, and Last.
 Ensure accuracy as this information is crucial for identification.

 3. Input the Student EMS ID Number, followed by the complete address including City, County, State, and Zip Code.
-This ensures proper documentation and communication.
+Double-check these details for correctness.

-4. Fill in the name of the Eligible Volunteer EMS Agency and Course Sponsor.
-Specify the Course Start Date and Course End Date to outline the training timeline.
+4. Next, specify the Name of Eligible Volunteer EMS Agency and Course Sponsor.
+Fill in the Course Start Date and Course End Date accurately to reflect the training schedule.

-5. Enter the Course Title and New Jersey Course Approval Number to validate the educational program.
+5. Enter the Course Title and New Jersey Course Approval Number.
+This information validates the course's legitimacy.

 See more New Jersey Department of Health Office of Emergency Medical Services versions